 You need to have the best running shoes for your feet.
 Everyone is different and we require different shoes to run injury free.
 Running places a tremendous amount of force on your feet -- as much as eight times your own body weight.

-Your running shoes are the most important piece of running equipment you own so take your time.
-Learn as much as you can about the needs of your feet.
+Your running shoes are the most important piece of running equipment you will buy so take your time.
+Learn as much as you can about how you run and how your foot lands.

 There are three categories of foot types.
 Which one are you?

 The overpronator has the characteristics of a flat foot -- very little or no arch.
 When overpronators run, their feet roll inwards excessively and their knees move towards each other.
-This inefficient movement can contribute to knee pain, IT band injuries, plantar fasciitis, or shin splints.
+This inefficient movement means that overpronators are more susceptible to runners knee, IT band injuries, plantar fasciitis, and shin splints.

-The underpronator has high arches that are very rigid.
-The feet roll to the outside and the knees may stay neutral or also move outwards.
-This movement provides for little shock absorption and causes underpronators to be more susceptible to ankle sprains, stress fractures, pain on outside of knee or shins, heel spurs, or plantar fasciitis.
+The underpronator has high arches that are sometimes very rigid.
+Their feet roll outwards when running and the knees may stay neutral or also move outwards.
+This movement provides for little shock absorption and causes underpronators to be more susceptible to ankle sprains, stress fractures, pain on outside of knee or shin, heel spurs, and plantar fasciitis.

 The best running shoes for the underpronator are Cushioning Running Shoes (also known as neutral running shoes) with a flexible forefoot and a soft midsole to provide the extra cushioning needed.
 These running shoes support runners who underpronate.

 The normal pronator is the least susceptible to injuries.
 The arch is a normal size and semi-flexible.
 The foot efficiently absorbs the running impact by first landing on the outside of the heel, pronates slightly to absorb the shock and then transfers the weight to the forefoot.
-The pronation is normal and moves only slightly inwards.
+This pronation is normal and the foot moves only slightly inwards.

-When buying running shoes, it is strongly recommended to purchase shoes that are at least one half size larger than your regular size as feet swell during running so you will need the extra space.
-Wearing shoes that are not big enough to accommodate swelling of the feet often result in black toenails from running.
+When buying running shoes, it is strongly recommended to purchase shoes that are one half size larger than your regular size.
+Feet usually swell during running so you will need the extra space.
+Wearing shoes that are not big enough to accommodate swelling of the feet will often result in black toenails from running.

 Width is also an important factor to consider as some running shoes are designed specifically for a particular foot width.
 You want a snug fit but not too tight.

-Show the salesperson your old, worn shoes so he/she can check your wear pattern.
-Running shoes should be replaced after 500 miles or 800 kilometers but could be more or less depending on how the shoe shows wear.
-My shoes wear evenly so I can usually get about 1000 kilometers from mine before I replace them.
+Running shoes should be replaced after 500 miles or 800 kilometers but could be more or less depending on how your shoe wears.
+If your shoes wear evenly you may be able to get up to 1000 kilometers before replacing them.